Overland Footwear Group: Merchant Repair

 Merchant 1948 opened an in-store repair workshop called Merchant Repair in its store in Melbourne's Chadstone Shopping Centre in 2017.

 It added a similar Merchant Repair workshop to its Auckland flagship store in Westfield Newmarket in 2000.

 History

 Kings Country Shoes era

 North Italian immigrant Guglielmo (William) Anselmi purchased three shoe stores in the King Country, known as King Country Shoes, in 1948.

-Under the management of Guglielmo's son Tony, the chain opened new stores and a factory in Te Kuiti.
+Under the management of Guglielmo's son Tony, the chain opened new stores and a factory in Te Kūiti.

 Shane's Shoetown era

 Tony Anselmi opened a discount shoe store in Lynn Mall, New Zealand's first shopping mall, when it opened in 1963.
 He named it Shane's Shoetown, after his son, because an advisor told him it would make it sound more personal.

-He later added stores in Karangahape Road, Otara and St Lukes Shopping Centre.
+He later added stores in Karangahape Road, Ōtara and St Lukes Shopping Centre.
 It became New Zealand's largest discount shoe retailer.